HexaEightTeam/HexaEight-Token-Server/authorization-samples/README.md

 #### [Download Sample Policy Zip](https://www.hexaeight.com/downloads/HexaEight_Token_Issuer/policysamples.zip)

+**HexaEight Token Server uses [CASBIN](www.casbin.net) to enforce authorization.
+The files are plain text files with the authorization polcies.
+Hence care should be taken to change the ownership of these files such that no one else except the token server user is allowed to access these files.
+We will be adding a feature to encrypt these files in our subsequent releses for enhanced protection**

-The are totally six authorization sample files as part of the Zip package.
+The are totally seven authorization sample files as part of the Zip package.

 1. model.conf - This is the default file contains the Model Definition for Enforcement across the rest of the Policy files except Captcha.
 2. captchamodel.conf - This file contains the Captcha Model Definition for Enforcement